GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 ## Other

 1. Vertical axis of second plot needs to be in `xxx xxx m` format.
-2. Dittio for checkDrape, checkClearance.
+2. Ditto for checkDrape, checkClearance.
 3. Ditto for checkSpeed.
 4. Ditto for checkRepeats.
 5. checkRepeats to be re-factored with the plot function (called four times) separate.
 6. checkSpeed plots need horiz axis to match criteria (maxDistance -> easting or northing; maxDuration -> time, maxCount -> Fiducial).
-7. DONE.
-All QC routines plotting a box-whisker plot to do it via a call to the same wp.plotBoxWhisker() function.
-8. DONE. plotBoxWhisker to have a label for the x axis.
-9. DONE. diffNoiseVturb to have a label_lines Bool parameter which labels each point on the plot so that one can identify outliers.
 10. Ditto ilsNoiseVturb.
-11. DONE.
-Have `allChanStats` capable of reporting statistics on channels after mean removal and/or first differencing.
 12. checkSafeClearance needs a plot_flag parameter.
 13. If there are lots of lines, and an error persists over all (or most) lines, then the report can be very long.
 Provide an `verbose=False` parameter which, if true, limits the report to the summary.
 14. Calculating the statistics of angular variables has problems with 0, 2pi.
 Find a fix and implement.
-15. `checkRawAGG` references the Lawin QC report.
+15. DONE - `checkRawAGG` references the Lawin QC report.
 Replace this with an actual description in the Methods documentation.
+16. Automate setting of channel attributes by reading a channel description file.
+17. The Vinton Dome database does not contain flight numbers. reportFLights() BUG - should check for 'FLIGHT' attribute and report clean result instead of crashing. gw.reportFlights(dh, detailed=True)
+18. `checkOverlaps` The report could be more informative here - "all overlaps met the requirement", say
+11. DONE.
+Have `allChanStats` capable of reporting statistics on channels after mean removal and/or first differencing.
+7. DONE.
+All QC routines plotting a box-whisker plot to do it via a call to the same wp.plotBoxWhisker() function.
+8. DONE. plotBoxWhisker to have a label for the x axis.
+9. DONE. diffNoiseVturb to have a label_lines Bool parameter which labels each point on the plot so that one can identify outliers.